Garden of Eden (Guns N' Roses song): Music videos

 There is a music video of the song, which consists of one continuous shot which features a close-up of Rose with the band playing in the background, while keyboardist Dizzy Reed and Teddy Andreadis (who played the harmonica for the band during the Use Your Illusion Tour) are seen dancing in the background.

-There are two versions of the video, both made in 1992, one has paper flying through the air (this is the one mostly found on music video sites like Yahoo Music).
-The other version has lyrics, complete with a "follow-the-bouncing-ball", but with no paper flying around.
-This is the version that is on the Guns N' Roses music video compilation Welcome to the Videos.
+There are two versions of the video, both made in 1992: one, which can be found on music video sites like Yahoo Music, includes paper flying through the air throughout, while the other, which can be found on the Guns N' Roses music video compilation Welcome to the Videos, lacks the paper but includes the song's lyrics, complete with "follow-the-bouncing-ball" effect.

 This video was used as music video fodder for the MTV re-airing of the pilot episode of Beavis and Butthead.
 Additionally, Rolling Stone ranked it 7th best out of 17 in its ranking of Guns N' Roses music videos.